App Annie: Game IQ is a taxonomy to help publishers understand mobile game categories

 Slicing and dicing categories

-And if you can’t target people on the user level anymore, then a mobile marketer might consider targeting categories instead.
+If you can’t target people on the user level anymore, a mobile marketer might consider targeting categories instead.
 That’s where the App Annie Game IQ analytics come in.
 The service leverages data science to create custom views and maintain a taxonomy to automate game categorization at scale.
-More than 27,000 games have already been categorized, said Amir Ghodrati, App Annie market insights director, in an interview with GamesBeat.
+More than 27,000 games have already been categorized, said App Annie market insights director Amir Ghodrati in an interview with GamesBeat.

 “Game IQ is creating a way to do a much deeper analysis of what’s going on in the gaming market,” Ghodrati said.
-“We’re creating something that adjusts for the fact that the gaming market has come so far during the past 12 years when the original keywords were created.
-Not only has the ecosystem changed, but the gamers have changed, and the types of publishers have changed.
+“We’re creating something that adjusts for the fact that the gaming market has come so far during the past 12 years, [from] when the original keywords were created.
+Not only has the ecosystem changed, but the gamers have changed and the types of publishers have changed.
 So there’s a way to create much more granular segments to find out what is going on in the market.”

-Game IQ delivers a visual framework to dissect tens of thousands of apps providing answers to questions such as:
+Game IQ delivers a visual framework to dissect tens of thousands of apps by providing answers to such questions as:

 - What are the market opportunities under the different granular categories?